 - Talk to other lawyers who have started their own practices, preferably in your specialty area.
 You may be able to avoid several pitfalls or growing pains by simply finding out what they are and taking steps to avoid them.

-- Use the Planning Checklist to assist you in covering all planning bases before you make your move.
+- Use the Checklist for Opening a Law Practice to assist you in covering all planning bases before you make your move.

 Step 2: Decide on your legal structure.

 Before starting to practice (or advertising your practice), you must choose an organizational structure for doing business: (1) sole proprietorship, (2) general partnership, (3) professional service corporation, or (4) professional limited liability company (PLLC).
 Consider using the services of a professional accountant to determine which organizational structure is best for your new firm.